 Part of AU's Spring 2015 collection, the Aquos K SHF31 comes in the traditional elegant and beloved flip form: a 3.4-inch screen but now with qHD resolution of 960 x 540 pixels (328 ppi), a number pad and a touch cruser EX (incl. on-screen pointer), touch screen, and a relativey good camera.

 While in the not so distant past it was flip keitais that had the stunning camera, this has changed with the most recent garake models.
-The Aquos K camera is somewhere in between: it has a 13.1 megapixel CMOS sensor and comes with features found on Sharp smartphones, e.g. real-time HDR, Framing Advisor, Translation Finder (automatic translation using the camera viewer).
-It does not, however, seem to be well-equipped for night-time photography as the NightCatch II feature is missing, nor does it have OIS.
+The Aquos K camera is somewhere in between: it has a 13.1 megapixel CMOS sensor and comes with features found on Sharp smartphones, e.g. real-time HDR, NightCatch, Framing Advisor, Translation Finder (automatic translation using the camera viewer), etc. It even features voice-activated shutter.

 The Aquos K is powered by a Snapdragon 400 (MSM8926) quad-core processor clocked at 1.2 GHz, has 1 GB of RAM and 8 GB of ROM, which can be expanded up to 32 GB using microSDHC memory cards.